What is a Watershed?

 There are 81 major watersheds in Minnesota, some of which overlap into adjoining states.
 Together, these watersheds make up the State’s ten drainage basins.
 The Pelican River watershed, located in northwest Minnesota, is part of the Otter Tail watershed in the Red River of the North Basin.

-Watershed Districts are special purpose units of local government that have been created to help prevent and solve water resource problems on a watershed basis.
+Watershed Districts are special purpose local units of government that have been created to help prevent and solve water resource problems on a watershed basis.
 The boundaries of a watershed district generally follow the hydrologic or topographical limits of an area or region.
-In 1955, the Minnesota Legislature passed the Watershed Act in order to better address water-related issues and concerns occurring within the state at the watershed level.
+In 1955, the Minnesota Legislature passed the Watershed Act in order to address water-related issues and concerns occurring within the state at the watershed level.

 Most often, watersheds are named for the major surface water resource within the watershed.
 Hence, the name Pelican River Watershed District.